bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ```

 #### Console.dir()
 We can use `console.dir()` to view all the methods and properties available to the HTML element object.
-As you can see below, the property that we are interested in is `.checked`.
+Look at all the available properties and methods available to us on the HTML element radio object.

 ![consoledir](http://imgur.com/9Ta5d6x.gif)

 #### .checked
 This will provide us with a boolean value indicating the status of a given input element.
 As you might expect, the value of `.checked` is false when the input element has not been selected, conversley it will become true once selected.
 See the animation below for clarification.
+As you can see below, the property that we are interested in is `.checked`.

 ![checked](http://imgur.com/ypB5rBp.gif)